EtienneSafa/unipicto/README.md

 # Contribute

-Any help is welcom :
+Any help is welcome :
 - New ideas,
 - Spotting old and crappy designs (yeah, some of those are quite old)
 - New creations,